-Romania's national airline Tarom as well as most European Airlines
+Romania's national airline Tarom as well as all major European Airlines

-are offering flights from cities in Western and Central Europe to
+are offering non-stop flights from cities in Western and Central Europe to Bucharest.

-Traveling by train from other European countries to Romania takes from 6 hours (Budapest to Timisoara) to about 46 hours (London to Bucharest).
+Traveling by train from other European countries to Romania takes from four hours

 First and second-class sleepers are available for journeys longer than 10 hours and for overnight trains.